cont2lex/cont2lex.github.io/README.md

-[Update on 8th Feb]: Yisong (the second author) has a substantial "one more thing" for this work, it may possibly lead to another paper.
-He will blog about it first in next few week.
+[Update on 8th Feb]: Our team has a substantial "one more thing" for this work, it may possibly lead to another paper.
+We will blog about it first in next few week.
 Stay tuned guys!